 For the use case, we use data and ontologies related to the metabo- lism of homocysteine (Hcy).
 Hcy is an amino acid, which plays a key role in vitamin and cofactor metabolism, neuronal metabolism, and in the biological oxidation of enzymes.
 Hcy is also involved in the meta- bolism of sulphur-based amino acids, where it can be converted into methionine or cysteine (Vitamin B6 dependent).
 When converted into

-items with the things they denote.
-In databases, the interpretation of data

 2 For DL syntax and semantics, Cf. Baader et al. (2007)